unibeck/solstatus/README.md

 - [] app version
 - [] rpc type inference https://x.com/samgoodwin89/status/1928040299030343994
 - [] update CI
-- [] circular dependency (api -> infra -> api) via tsconfig.json references.
-Is this an issue, running tsc seems fine?
+- [] circular dependency (api -> infra -> api) via tsconfig.json references
+    - accomplish this by moving api specific infra to the api package, common infra to the common package, and app specific infra to the app package.
+    - The infra package will then be a package that combines all of the infra code together(?)

 ## v2.1 TODO:
 - [] Worker for Platforms to create a new worker per synthetic monitor (https://x.com/samgoodwin89/status/1926034269543035252)